 Mariposa provides access to Yosemite Valley in Yosemite National Park, California, USA.

-On this Yosemite National Park trip, Mariposa, California, with accommodation at Mother Lode Lodge, is our staging location for Hwy 140 access along the Merced River to hikes in Yosemite Valley.
+On this Yosemite National Park trip, Mariposa, California, with accommodation at Mother Lode Lodge, is the staging location for Hwy 140 access along the Merced River to hikes in Yosemite Valley.
 The accommodation is comfortable, central, friendly and meticulously maintained by the owners.
-The largest room with easy, convenient access at street level will be home for the next few days.
+The largest room with easy, convenient access at street level will become home for the next few days.

 Near the entrance, there is a Memorial Bench dedicated to Woody, a family man and a CDF fire fighter.
 Fire is a by-product of attempting to tame the desert and an ever-present and ominous reality of living here.
 Fire crews are ever-present and visible.

 Cal Fire, also known as CDF - California Department of Forestry and Fire Protection is large and, by necessity, well-funded, intensely organized and frequently the fragile barrier between life and death.

 Mariposa is on the infamous Highway 49 created by the California Gold Rush.
 Mariposa County is arguably one of the most influential locations in the development of Northern California along the west edge of the Sierra Nevada Foothills.

 The local weekly newspaper is the Mariposa Gazette which has published continuously for more than 150 years.

 A walking tour of Mariposa reveals several treasures within easy strolling distance of Mother Lode Lodge.

 A short distance south, and a block west, on Bullion Street is the historic jail constructed in 1858 of granite blocks a foot (30.5 cm) thick.
 The sturdy structure was designed to discourage escape and to protect prisoners from lynch mobs.

 The 1892 fire which ravaged the structure occurred the same year my Father was born and I think of him.
 This is part of the original Wild West.